stacks-network/docs/src/pages/build-apps/references/stacks-connect.md

-  public_keys, // single entry array with public key of transit key domain_name, // app origin manifest_uri, // url to manifest file - must be hosted on app origin redirect_uri, // url to which the Blockstack App redirects user on auth approval - must be hosted on app origin version, // version tuple do_not_include_profile, // a boolean flag asking Blockstack App to send profile url instead of profile object supports_hub_url, // a boolean flag indicating gaia hub support scopes, // an array of string values indicating scopes requested by the app };
+  public_keys, // single entry array with public key of transit key domain_name, // app origin manifest_uri, // url to manifest file - must be hosted on app origin redirect_uri, // url to which the authenticator redirects user on auth approval - must be hosted on app origin version, // version tuple do_not_include_profile, // a boolean flag asking authenticator to send profile url instead of profile object supports_hub_url, // a boolean flag indicating gaia hub support scopes, // an array of string values indicating scopes requested by the app };